kahboom/nerdycode.com/src/posts/2020/web-components.md

 references:
   - {title: 'Web Components', url: 'https://developer.mozilla.org/en-US/docs/Web/Web_Components', note: 'MDN Docs'}
   - {title: 'Native Web Components come to Microsoft Edge', url: 'https://www.polymer-project.org/blog/2020-01-15-edge-79-release'}
+  - {title: 'Guidelines for creating web platform compatible components', url: 'https://w3ctag.github.io/webcomponents-design-guidelines/', note: 'W3C'}
 tags:
   - web-components
 ---

 ## What Are Web Components

 You have likely heard of web components in passing, maybe seen an example of one or two, and wondered if it's a solution you could actually use at scale.
-I'm here to tell you that you can.
+I'm here to tell you that you can, but not without some caveats.
 While today's examples will be simple for the sake of clarity, I'll also be discussing how web components have evolved over time and where we stand today.

- The goal of web components are to make code reusable.
-Web components allow you to create your own custom HTML templates with encapsulated functionality, and it does this natively.
+ "Web components" is an umbrella term for a set of technologies, mainly APIs, that allow you to create custom elements, which you can then use within your web applications.
+The goal is to make reusable code with encapsulated functionality, all while using standards.

 ## Building a Simple Web Component